naphteine/naphteine/README.md

 - 👀 I’m interested in Golang
 - 🌱 I’m currently learning React and Next.js
 - 💞️ I'm in love with Emacs, Lisp, Godot and OpenBSD
-- 🎵 I'm listening Boards of Canada, Alcian Blue, Slowdive and more.
+- 🎵 I'm listening to Boards of Canada, Alcian Blue, Slowdive and more

 If art interprets our dreams, the computer executes them in the guise of programs.